-Conceptual Photography of Nature in Lights and Colors: Showing ideas and concepts
+Conceptual Photography of Nature in Lights and Colors: Displaying Ideas and Concepts

 Nature is not only a great pool to create photographs for decoration or to create photographs reflecting the emotions of the photographer or to transmit messages.
 But it also allows to create more abstract photos called conceptual.